Photography I: Black and White – Summer 2020

 |PREREQS||None; students must have a 35mm SLR Film Camera|

 This course is designed for those who have little or no previous experience in photography and there is no prerequisite.
 Hands on demonstrations address darkroom procedures, film exposure and development, and basic printing techniques.
-During class there are lectures, slide shows, and print evaluations, as well as group darkroom time with opportunity for students to print with the instructor's supervision.
-Each week students are expected to make new photographs, develop their own film, and print photographs using the techniques discussed in class.
+During class there are lectures, slide shows, and critiques/print evaluations, as well as group darkroom time with opportunity for students to print with the instructor's supervision.
+Critiques are an important aspect of photographic education and class critiques are intended to acquaint students with the language of photography and the basic critical skills for conceptualizing, creating, viewing and discussing photographic images.
+Each week students are expected to make new photographs, develop their own film, print photographs, and participate in critiques using the techniques discussed in class.

 - Students must have a 35mm SLR film camera; SLR stands for Single Lens Reflex

 - Students should expect to spend several hours per week on assignments for this course, which will require use of PCNW facilities; view our Rental Rates for details about additional fees.

 - The Materials Fee for the course includes your first roll of film, a few sheets of paper for demonstrations in the darkroom, and other costs associated with in-class use of the darkroom.
 Students are required to purchase additional film and paper to complete assignments for the course.

 - The estimated cost of individual materials/supplies and rental fees required for completing assignments ranges from $300-$400.